Bailig/tech-notes/performance/44-critical-render-path-css.md

 ### Media attributes

-by adding media attributes, the stylesheet won't need to be fully loaded before the dom content loaded.
+by adding media attributes, the stylesheet won't need to be fully loaded before the DOM content loaded.

 ```html
 <link